UWCNuclear/covid-player/README.md

 You need to have a ROOT version > 6 installed

-See at the end of the page for the ROOT installation (needs to be done bedore covid-player installation
+See at the end of the page for the ROOT installation (needs to be done bedore covid-player installation)

 # covid-player installation

-Assuming you are woorking in your software directory (labelled here ${SoftDir}), from your software directory, download the sources from gitlab and compile the software:
+Assuming you are working in your software directory (labelled here ${SoftDir}), from your software directory, download the sources from gitlab and compile the software:

 ```
 mkdir ${SoftDir}/covid-player